thiagodsti/thiagodsti/README.md

 I am a Brazilian living in Stockholm.<br>
 I graduated in Information Systems in 2018, and then I moved to Sweden in the same year.<br>
-I love studying new technologies related to open source software, distributed systems.
+I love studying new technologies related to open source software and distributed systems.
 I'm also a big fan of automated tests.
 Currently, I am deepening my knowledge in Kotlin and Serverless. <br>

 📬 Contact